Recap: Sect. VI Boys Basketball Championships

-BUFFALO- Five champions will be crowned in the high school boys basketball Section VI Championships on Saturday at Buffalo State College
+BUFFALO- Five champions were crowned in the high school boys basketball Section VI Championships on Saturday at Buffalo State College

 Class B1: East Aurora 75, Newfane 39